dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 First note that warrant attributes on a functional (or, in fact, on any function) and on a functional's parameter mean very different things:
-* On a functional, they give rise to a *guarantee* it makes that contexts may rely upon.
+* On a functional, they give rise to a *guarantee* that contexts may rely upon.
 * Only on a functional's parameter type, warrant attributes give rise to a *requirement* that the functional potentially *needs* to work properly.